qmachine/quanah/README.md

 about Quanah and applications that use it, but I promise I will write more documentation here soon!

-There are several "mirrors" available at [GitHub](https://github.com/wilkinson/quanah), [Bitbucket](https://bitbucket.org/wilkinson/quanah), and [Google Code](https://quanah.googlecode.com).
+There are several "mirrors" available on [GitHub](https://github.com/wilkinson/quanah), [Bitbucket](https://bitbucket.org/wilkinson/quanah), and [Google Code](https://quanah.googlecode.com).